Testimonials from Youth Sports Parents, Administrators & Coaches

 You might only be changing one parent at a time and making the difference in a young athlete but THANKS for all your insights into the world of a young athlete.

 Forever grateful, Jim Clark

 Thanks so much!
-You are a great resource to many athletes, coaches and parents.
+You are a great resource for many athletes, coaches, and parents.
 What a great need these days.
 I am an old school parent and coach.
 I think that kids need to be kids .............play as long as possible within your sport.
 Be a kid.
 Parents get in the way........I see it all the time.
 Saddens me.
 I am an Olympian and I played in my sports when I was younger.
 I still do!
 That's why I am an Olympian. 🙂

 You are a blessing to many!
 Laurie